Baerenstein/VolaSurfer/README.md

 Contributions are welcome!
 Here's how you can help:

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feat/amazing-feature`)
+2. Create a feature branch (`git checkout -b fix/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feat/amazing-feature`)
 5. Open a Pull Request

 Please ensure your PR:
-- Follows the existing code style
+- All classes and methods have docstrings
-- Includes a unit tests (this is very important!)
+- Includes unit tests
 - Updates documentation as needed
 - Describes the changes made and their purpose